Scaling up inclusive innovation in agri-food chains in Asia and the Pacific

 Overview of innovations

 The various technology and business model improvements examined in this paper along the value chain are depicted in Figure 1.
-The figure highlights the recent significant technological change in agriculture; precision agriculture, which uses big data, drones, sensors, and farm software, as well as new modes of funding and marketing, are critical components of this transformation.
+The figure highlights the recent significant technological change in agriculture; precision agriculture, which uses big data, drones, sensors, and farm management software, as well as new modes of funding and marketing, are critical components of this transformation.
 Moreover, the past few years have seen steady innovation from food producers and merchants.
 Through automation (changing machine functions) and digitalization (using digital technologies and digitized data turned into intelligence and actionable knowledge), they have redefined their cost structure and rethought their , operating models, and platforms to meet current and evolving consumer needs.
-Thus, the entire agriculture and food sector have been pushed into the digital era by e-grocery companies in particular.
+Thus, the entire agriculture and food sector have been pushed into the digital era by e-grocery in particular.

-Figure 1: Overview of innovations that were analyzed along the food supply chain in the article.
+Figure 1: of innovations that were analyzed along the food supply chain in the article.
 Source: Gálvez, E, 2022.

 Nevertheless, automation and digital technology are paving the way for Industry 4.0, Retail 4.0, and Agriculture 4.0, commonly referred to as the Fourth Agriculture Revolution (FAO, 2020b; FAO, 2019b).
-To address changing consumer expectations, stakeholders in the agri-food supply chain are utilizing digital technology and data that has been transformed into intelligence and usable information (see Figure 2).
+To address changing consumer expectations, stakeholders in the agri-food supply chain are utilizing digital technology and data that has been transformed into intelligence and usable (see Figure 2).
 Furthermore, all along the value chain, from food retailing and services to farming or food manufacturing, these digital and physical technologies are used for various objectives.
 Figure 2 illustrates the various technological advancements in digital and automated technologies currently being used at various levels of the value chain, from agriculture to food services.
 It demonstrates how changes brought through the digital revolution have affected how food is produced and distributed, particularly through online grocery and meal delivery services.
-It also describes how information is distributed along the value chain using tools like blockchain-based systems and digital platforms for farmers.
+It also describes how information is distributed along the value chain using tools like blockchain-based traceability systems and digital platforms for farmers.

 Figure 2: Significant digital and automation advancements available in agri-food chains.
 Source Gálvez, E. 2022.